jacekmlk/projectc/README.md

 # projectc

-Just playing with aalgorithms in c.
+Just playing with algorithms in c.